-This article is describing functionality as managed in the new Symplify user interface.
+Note: This article refers to functionality in the new Symplify UI.

 Learn how this was done in the old interface!

-For security reasons, Symplify strongly recommends enabling two-factor authentication on your account.
+For security reasons, Symplify requires two-factor authentication for your account.
 This added layer of protection helps safeguard the access to your account.
 If you need assistance activating the feature and setting it up, please don’t hesitate to contact your Customer Success Manager.

 With the new UI comes a new way of authentication when logging in to your Symplify account.
 If you have the authentication feature added to your account, instead of receiving an email or sms with a code, you should now use an authenticator app.
 We recommend using Google Authenticator for this purpose.
 It is also recommended to have this downloaded on a different device than the one you are using Symplify with, so head over to your mobile device's app store and download it!